 Renting an Apartment in Italy

-Expect to pay at least €850 for a small apartment in a bigger city.
-You can rent a 140m2 apartment right in the city center, with 2 bedrooms, 2 bathrooms, and a giant living room for less than 2000 a month though, all furnished.
+Expect to pay at least €900 for a small apartment in a bigger city.
+You can rent a 140m2 apartment right in the city center, with 2 bedrooms, 2 bathrooms, and a giant living room for less than 2000 EUR a month though, all furnished.

-While getting an Italian villa in Tuscany might sound tempting, especially since towns where houses are being offered for €1, think twice before doing so.
+While getting an Italian villa in Tuscany or Positano might sound tempting, especially since towns where houses are being offered for €1, think twice before doing so.
 If you need to work there are no work opportunities there and working online might be tough since the internet connection isn’t best in the countryside.

 Generally speaking, if you’re looking for an apartment that’s over 1200 per month it won’t get taken straight away.
-We saw our 3 potential apartment listed a month before moving and went to rental agencies upon arrival in Verona.
+We saw our 3 potential apartments listed a month before moving and went to rental agencies upon arrival in Verona.

-It turned out that out of 3 places we considered one was rented out already, second was way smaller in person than in pictures, and we liked the third one and ended up getting it.
+It turned out that out of 3 places we considered one was rented out already, the second was way smaller in person than in pictures, and we liked the third one and ended up getting it.

 In Verona, we went with Technocasa agency.
 Everyone there was very friendly and helpful with setting up the Internet, registration, and other bills.

 If you’re renting through an agency both you and the landlord need to pay an agency fee.
 I don’t know much about the landlord’s side, but from a renter’s side the fee is either a 1-month rent or 10% of your yearly rent (which is about 1,5-month rent).
-I won’t lie, it’s a lot of money that you need to pay up front, especially considering that most places require a deposit worth 3-months of your rent.
+I won’t lie, it’s a lot of money that you need to pay upfront, especially considering that most places require a deposit worth 3-months of your rent.